Steffo99/royalnet-5/docs/html/_sources/creatingacommand.rst.txt

     args.joined()
     # "carbonara al-dente"

-You can specify a minimum number of arguments too, so that an :py:exc:`royalnet.error.InvalidInputError` will be raised if not enough arguments are present: ::
+You can specify a minimum number of arguments too, so that an :py:exc:`InvalidInputError` will be raised if not enough arguments are present: ::

     args.joined(require_at_least=3)